Have you ever met someone who is a true communicator?

 #1 Yep, Prayer!

 Praying that God would give you the words to say.
 That He would bless you with the patience to handle her heart and give you an open heart to share with her.
 Also, praying for her heart to be willing to communicate with you.
 BTW if you are looking for some encouragement in praying for your daughter, I found an incredible website for Moms and Girls I Love this!

-I also feel it’s important to note praying with her.
+It’s also important to note praying with her.
 I believe having intentional times of prayer with your tween helps to cultivate a soft and open heart.
-Praying with them, keeps our hearts humble.
-It shows them the areas that we need to work on because we are not afraid to ask for God’s help with our struggles, when praying with them.
-It puts a quiet space between us both that only He can fill and helps establish Him as the one to go to in all circumstances.
+Praying with them keeps our hearts humble.
+It shows them the areas that we need to work on and that we are not afraid to ask for God’s help with our struggles.
+It puts a quiet space between us both that only He can fill and helps establish God as the one to go to in all circumstances.
 On the other side, prayer with her also unites you both like nothing else in life.
 It’s a good thing all around!

 Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 1 Thessalonians 5:16-18

 #2 No Topic Off Limits

 It may not be the most comfortable of positions to take with our kids, but in my heart it is necessary.
-The world isn’t afraid to inform them of anything, so I believe we should not be afraid either.
-I want to be the go to source for questions obscure or direct, even on the hard topics that I talk about here.
-By encouraging her at an early age to ask me whatever they want, I am hoping to set a firm foundation for harder life topics to come.
+The world isn’t afraid to tell them anything, so I believe we should not be afraid either.
+I want to be the go-to source for questions, even on the hard topics that I talk about here.
+By encouraging her at an early age to ask me whatever they want, I hope to set a firm foundation for discussing the harder life topics to come.